 - If your GPA isn't the greatest, can you explain why, or include other activities you've been involved in instead?

 - Have you written, re–written and asked someone to look over your personal statement for you (especially if you have to write it in the local language)?

 - How many letters of recommendation do you need, and have you given your contacts plenty of time to write their letters of recommendation?

-- Did you get a good night sleep, dress professionally and read about the country of your choice's current events before your interview?
+- Did you get a good night sleep, dress professionally and read about current events in the United States before your interview?

 - Were you polite and well–mannered when answering all your interview questions thoroughly and specifically?

 - My personal statement/essay well reflects my talents and interests.